 While I was staying at the Hyatt Ziva in Puerto Vallarta I had no clue that one of the best experiences I would have is meeting and caring for the turtles of Estacas Beach!
 The beach is exclusive to hotel guests and one of the best ways to see turtles in Puerto Vallarta!
 Read on to find out how to see Turtles in Puerto Vallarta!

 Miguel is the zoologist based on Playa Las Estacas, the beach in front of the Hyatt Ziva.
-He is the person who looks after the turtles in Puerto Vallarta’s Hyatt Ziva hotel.
+He is the person who looks after the turtles in the Hyatt Ziva hotel in Puerto Vallarta.

-The tortugario on Playa Las Estacas is a well established programme started in the 1970s by hotel owners Camino Real.
+The tortugario on Playa Las Estacas is a well established programme.
+It started in the 1970s by hotel owners Camino Real.
 The programme has since been continued by the current owners – the Hyatt group.

 The turtles that lay on Playa Las Estacas are Verde Olibo – Green Turtles.

 Because they live in the tropics, these turtles can lay eggs all year round, however, they mainly lay in the warmest months of the year.